splace/signals/README.md

 extras(plugins):- Depiction

-Extras examples: a few seconds of some human speech with different people left/right, made from separate Depiction's, one for each channel and composited together (red/blue transparent), using the image/Draw package.
+Extras examples: a few seconds of some human speech with different people left/right, made from separate Depiction's, one for each channel, composited together (red/blue transparent), using the image/Draw package.

 ![speech saved as wav](https://github.com/splace/signals/blob/master/test%20output/out.jpeg)